 V-SPOC detector database: WisTransPortal, V-SPOC: Volume, Speed and Occupancy Application Suite

-BTO-TASU Data Hub: Insert Link
+The BTO-TASU Data Hub provides a list of additional data sources with a brief description of types of data available through each source, a hyperlink to the primary data source, and notes to consider when choosing to use or not use a particular data source.
 Prior to conducting specialized counts, contact WisDOT regional traffic staff to determine whether there are other data sources available for the project study area.
+Review, verify and document the validity of the volume data prior to developing the traffic model.
+Coordinate with WisDOT regional traffic staff as appropriate.

 3.1.2 Traffic Speeds

 Validation tests for traffic speeds may be representative of spot speeds and/or segment speeds.
 Common sources for spot speed data include, but are not limited to, loop detectors, radar detection or other resources.
 Common sources for segment speed data include, but are not limited to, Bluetooth detectors, probe data or floating car studies.
 Document the methodology used to collect and calculate the spot and/or segment speeds.
+Review, verify and document the validity of the traffic speed data prior to developing the traffic model.
+Coordinate with WisDOT regional traffic staff as appropriate.

 Larger-scale traffic models may rely on a combination of spot speed and segment speed validation, while models that are smaller in length may rely more on spot speed validation.
 Where possible, collect and report out spot or segment speed in 15-minute intervals.